Health Services located at the south end of the Health and Recreation Complex.

-Our office is open weekdays from 8:00 AM–4:00 PM during the school year.
-Call to set up an appointment at 317-940-9385, or you may go to MyHealth Web Portal to schedule online.
+Our office is open weekdays from 8:30 AM–4:30 PM during the school year.
+Please call 317-940-9385 to set up an appointment.
 If you need to cancel your appointment, you will need to call at least 24 hours before your scheduled appointment.
 If you miss two scheduled appointments, we will not be able to provide this service for you for the rest of this semester.

 No Show Fee

 $25 applied for not showing up for your appointment or appointments cancelled less than 24 hours

 You are required to wait 30 minutes or in accordance to your doctor’s instructions after your injection.
 If you choose not to wait the required amount of time, we will be unable to continue our service with you.